 and the Nest thermostat will learn to adjust your lockout temperature as

-Heat Pump Balance can turn on the heat up to five hours before a scheduled temperature if necessary.
+Heat Pump Balance can turn on the heat up to 5 hours before a scheduled temperature, if necessary.

 How Heat Pump Balance works while you sleep

-If you're a night owl, you might see Nighttime Heat on your Nest thermostat and in the app.
+If you're a night owl, the Nighttime Heat might appear on your Nest thermostat and in the app.
 When this happens, your thermostat has calculated that it can save energy by temporarily increasing the temperature in your home slightly while you sleep so it can get to your morning temperature using less (or even no) AUX heat.

 How to change Heat Pump Balance settings

-To use Heat Pump Balance, your thermostat must also be connected to W-Fi.
-If it isn't, you can use Early On which is a similar feature, but your thermostat won't take specific measures to avoid expensive AUX heating.
+To use Heat Pump Balance, your thermostat must also be connected to Wi-Fi.
+If it isn't, you can use Early-On which is a similar feature, but your thermostat won't take specific measures to avoid expensive AUX heating.

-Note: If you have a heat pump with auxiliary heat:
+Note: If you have a heat pump with AUX heat:

-How early your system will start cooling your home is determined by Early-On.
-See the article below for details on how to change settings.
+- How early your system will start cooling your home is determined by Early-On.

 With your thermostat